metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ### In command line prompts

-Every script that's being executed either directly or called by other script will not run until the user accepts the prompt to run the script.\
+Every script that's being executed either directly or called by other script will not run until a user accepts the prompt to run the script.\
 Similar prompts may appear at various points in code during execution.

 Each of these prompts have `?` mark option which a user can type to get more information about